 Preventive care by regular professional teeth cleaning is recommended by dental specialists to maintain good oral hygiene.
 It should be carried out every six months (twice a year).
 Most dental clinics offer professional teeth cleaning.
 It’s performed either by a dentist or an oral hygienist.
 It includes:

 - Dental plaque and tartar removal: the dentist will remove the dental plaque and tartar with special instruments and devices that work with ultrasound.
 Also, he/she will remove teeth discoloration that is caused by tea, coffee, or smoking (cosmetic effect).

 - Tooth polishing: the dentist will polish your teeth to make teeth surfaces smooth.

 - Fluoridation: in order to strengthen the tooth enamel, the dentist will apply fluoride gel or varnish on teeth.

 Children Oral Hygiene

 Oral hygiene is one of the main ways to preserve our overall health.
 It’s a part of our daily hygiene during all stages of life since the lack of it could lead to many diseases.
 Inadequate or incorrect oral hygiene can lead to oral problems such as plaque formation, bad breath, dental caries, gingivitis, and periodontitis.

 When the first teeth appear (about six months), you should start to care.
-You should clean the baby’s mouth with a wet gauze after food intake and pay a special attention to the gums.
+You should clean your baby’s mouth with a wet gauze after food intake and pay special attention to the gums.
 It’s advisable to visit the dentist to verify that teeth are developing properly.
 It’s the responsibility of parents and pediatric dentist to create good oral hygiene habits in children.
 It’s important to choose a soft-bristled toothbrush to clean teeth and gums.
-Also, the parents should seek a professional advice for the selection of paste or gel toothpaste.
+Also, the parents should seek professional advice for the selection of paste or gel toothpaste.
 In most cases, fluoride application is recommended to strengthen the tooth enamel.